 Resumable vs. Hydration

-When an SSR/SSG application boots up on a client, it requires that the framework on the client restore two pieces of information:
+When an SSR/SSG application boots up on a client, it requires that the framework on the client restores three pieces of information:

-- Locate event listeners and install them on the DOM nodes to make the application interactive;
+- Listeners - locate event listeners and install them on the DOM nodes to make the application interactive.

-- Build up an internal data structure representing the application component tree.
+- Component tree - build up an internal data structure representing the application component tree.